reergymerej/depr/README.md

 [![Build Status][travis-badge]][travis-url]

 Easily deprecate a method.
-Log a warning when it's used and optionally redirect to another method.
+Log a warning the first time it's used and optionally redirect to another method.

 ```js
 /**